plugwise/plugwise-beta/README.md

 ## How to add the integration to HA Core

 For each Plugwise Smile (i.e. gateway) you will have to add it as an integration.
 For instance if you have an Adam and a Smile P1, you have to add them individually.
-If you have an Anna and an Adam, do not add the Anna, only add the Adam.
+If you have an Anna and an Adam, **do not add the Anna**, only add the Adam.

  - [ ] In Home Assitant click on `Configuration`
  - [ ] Click on `Integrations`
  - [ ] You should see one or more discovered Smiles
  - [ ] Click the `Configure` button and enter the Smile ID
  - [ ] Click Add to see the magic happens

- If there is no discovered Smile present:
+ If there is no discovered Smile present or you are using the USB stick:

  - [ ] Hit the `+` button in the right lower corner
  - [ ] Search or browse for 'Plugwise beta' and click it
  - [ ] Select the type of integration: Network or USB

  - For the Network-selection:

    - [ ] Enter your Smile IP-address and the 8 character ID of the smile
    - [ ] Click SUBMIT and FINISH and hopefully the magic happens
    - [ ] Repeat this process to add more Smiles

  - For the USB-selection:

    - [ ] Select or enter the USB-path
    - [ ] Click SUBMIT and FINISH

-HA Core wil continue to ask you if you want to put your Smile and detected other devices in area's and presto, things should be available to configure in lovelace.
+The config flow will then continue to ask you if you want to put your Smile and detected other devices in area's and presto, things should be available to configure in lovelace.

 ## Options ##